The World’s Biggest LGBT Club where East meets West on the Dancefloor with DJ Ritu & DJ Dilz.

 History Tour of Club Kali

-Club Kali, as the name suggests was created out of sheer passion, strength, commitment and the thankfully bloody-mindedness of two women, DJ Ritu and Rita, and their wonderful group of close friends and family.
+Club Kali, as the name suggests was created out of sheer passion, strength and commitment of two women, co-founders DJ Ritu and Rita, and their wonderful group of close friends and family.

 The name Club Kali was chosen to reflect what was happening in the early 1990’s!
 Battles with evil forces, translate as battles with ignorant attitudes and homophobic forces!
 Destroyer of personal and spiritual demons and egos, out of which emerges enlightened and meaningful life.
 The focus of the women was to regenerate; to provide a strong united community which could come together to celebrate our diversity too!